techiediaries/techiediaries/_posts/2019/2019-09-13-responsive-images-tutorial.md

 ### Resolution switching

 It is the most common use case, when you want to provide different sizes of an image without making modifications to the content or aspect of the image.
-The resolution switching also involves scenarios when you want to provide different image sources based on the display density, such as [retina images](https://responsivedesign.is/resources/images/retina-images/).
+The resolution switching also involves scenarios when you want to provide different image sources based on the display density, such as <a  rel="nofollow" href="https://responsivedesign.is/resources/images/retina-images/">retina images</a>.

 ### Art direction